anhdvu/simpos-runner/README.md

 - **name**: Any name is fine.

-- **cookie**: This is used to retrive JWT, which, in turn, is used to run test cases.
+- **cookie**: This is used to retrive JWT, which, in turn, is used to run test cases with SimPOS.
 You can set your own values by getting them via your browser's DevTools.
-- **testcard**: card details should be set here.
+- **testcard**: card details are set here.
   - number
   - expirydate
   - cvv